Badreddine-chihab/MoroccanBanks_ML/PLAN.md

 ✅ What We Will Do:
 1️⃣ Review Text

-Remove rows where Review Text is "No review text found" (these are not real reviews).
+Remove rows where Review Text is "No review text found" (these are not real reviews). done

 2️⃣ Stars

 Ensure all values are between 1 and 5.

-If any invalid values exist, remove or correct them.
+If any invalid values exist, remove or correct them. done

 🔹 Step 3: Remove Unreal or Incorrect Cities
 ✅ What We Will Do:
 1️⃣ Convert all city names to lowercase for consistency.
 2️⃣ Compare city names against a list of real Moroccan cities.
-3️⃣ Remove rows with non-existent or misspelled cities.
+3️⃣ Remove rows with non-existent or misspelled cities. done

-📌 Question: Do you have a reference list of valid Moroccan cities, or should I use a general one?

 🔹 Step 4: Remove Duplicates
 ✅ What We Will Do: